dwpeters88/Linux/README.md

 # Linux
-Linux Scripts for various tasks
+Linux Scripts for VFIO on Arch/Manjaro and Debian/Ubunu based systems.
+Still updating